datacontroller/docs.datacontroller.io/docs/libraries.md

 ![library list](img/libraries.png)

-Flavour specific guidance is below.
+Flavour specific guidance follows.

 ## Viya Libraries

 Library definitions should be added in the `autoexec.sas` of the designated Compute Context using Environment Manager.

-If the above is not feasible, it is possible to insert code in the `[DC Drive Path]/services/settings.sas` file however this will have a performance impact due to the additional API calls.
+If the above is not feasible, it is possible to insert code in the `[DC Drive Path]/services/settings.sas` file however - this will have a performance impact due to the additional API calls.

 ## SAS 9 EBI Libraries

-In most cases, libname statements are NOT required, so long as they are accessible in metadata.
+In most cases, libname statements are NOT required so long as they are accessible in metadata.

 For the VIEW menu, the libname statement is made using the [mm_assignlib](https://core.sasjs.io/mm__assignlib_8sas.html) macro (META engine).
-It is important that each library has a unique (up to 8 char) LIBREF.
+It is important that each library has a unique LIBREF.

 For the EDIT menu, direct libname statements are derived using the [mm_assigndirectlib](https://core.sasjs.io/mm__assigndirectlib_8sas.html) macro.